Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 that may already have left the cache path but not yet reached its final owner on the EDT.

-The cleanup contract exists for that handoff window.
-Eviction must be aggressive enough to free native memory without waiting for GC, but it must not free a buffer that is still queued for publication, retained by an `ImageLayer`, or uploaded by `GLImage`.
+The cleanup contract exists for the short interval where a buffer has left the cache but has not yet been accepted by the layer/rendering state.
+During that window, cache eviction may happen, but explicit native cleanup must not.

 ## Decode Paths

 The producers of `ImageBuffer` do not all have the same constraints.
+The policy is to produce native buffers directly where that removes a hot-path copy, and to keep heap arrays where Java-side decoding or filtering still needs them.

 Unfiltered J2K data is the critical playback path. `J2KDecoder` writes Kakadu compositor output directly into the final native `ImageBuffer`, so the decoded